Adam-Ant/docker-alpine-glibc/Readme.md

+# Deprecated
+## This dockerfile has been replaced by better things.
+Please check out [Spritsail/busybox](https://giithub.com/spritsail/busbox) for the smallest glibc base image available

 Alpine glibc
 ===
 A very small Alpine linux base image for programs that require glibc.
 Total size is 9.914MB, one of the smallest containers to feature a fully functional glibc implementation!